Aerin-the-Lion/MGT2---Free-Update-Rebalancer/README.md

 1. Costs of Free Update ( Default : 1, The higher this value, the higher cost you require to development.)
 2. Add Points of Free Update ( Default : 1, The higher this value, the more points you get.)
 3. Development Time of Free Update ( Default : 1, The lower this value, the slower to development)
+4. Extra Hype of Free Update ( Default : 0, This is not feature in original game.
+The value to addition the Hype of Free Update.
+The higher this value, the more hypes you get.)
+5. Extra Fans of Free Update ( Default : 0, ###Unstable### This is not feature in original game.
+The value to addition the Fun of Free Update.
+The higher this value, the more funs you get.
+But It's not actual number you type add fans to your group.)

 # [How to use?]
 1. In Main menu or In Game, Please press [F1] to open Config Manager.